 ProCredit Holding AG & Co.
-KGaA, the parent company of the ProCredit group, has the legal form of a partnership limited by shares.
+KGaA, the superodinated company of the ProCredit group, has the legal form of a partnership limited by shares.
 ProCredit Holding is managed by the members of the Management Board of ProCredit General Partner AG.
 The Management Board of the general partner is responsible for managing ProCredit Holding in accordance with the requirements established in the law, in the Articles of Association and in the internal rules of procedure for ProCredit General Partner AG, as defined by its Supervisory Board.

-The management body of ProCredit Holding comprised until 20 April 2016 the five members of the Management and since 21 April 2016 the four members of the Management, 1 as well as the six members of the Supervisory Board 2.
+The management body of ProCredit Holding in the 2017 financial year comprised the four members of the Management1 and the six members of the Supervisory Board2.

 The members of the Supervisory Board devote sufficient time to their duties.
 On the basis of the limited size of the Supervisory Board, the simple balance sheet structure of the group, its transparent risk profile and a remuneration structure which largely avoids variable remuneration elements, the Supervisory Board decided against the formation of committees.
 All Supervisory Board duties are performed by the Supervisory Board members themselves.
-Five meetings of the Supervisory Board were held in the 2016 financial year.
+Five in-person meetings of the Supervisory Board were held in the 2017 financial year.